camaragon/MIXitUP/README.md

 ### Make a cocktail and see yourself gain experience points
   * When a user makes a drink in real life they can select Make Drink and will be given experience points
   ![Remove from My Garden](https://i.gyazo.com/5a2811c08cb3c35734384d915d3e907f.jpg)

+### Contains a 'Recommended Tools' button that leads to an article about essential bartending tools

+### 'Start Over' button resets the games local storage and allows the user to start fresh

 <!-- ROADMAP -->
 ## Roadmap